Sitemap

 Photo by airfocus on Unsplash

-I was 21 when I wanted to become a product manager.
+I was 21 when I first decided to become a product manager.

-I was a software engineer in Chennai, India, working for a company that manufactured HVAC systems.
-As a fresh college graduate, I wanted to understand how what I was working on was making a difference to the world!
+At the time, I was a software engineer in Chennai working for a company that manufactured HVAC systems.
+As a fresh college graduate, I wanted to understand the real world impact of the software I was writing.

 Six years later, I landed my first product manager internship at a large tech company in San Jose, California.
-My dream came true — several thousand dollars in student loans, and two years of graduate school later.
+My dream had finally come true after several thousand dollars in student loans, and two years of graduate school.

-Nothing could have prepared me for my actual experience of being a product manager.
-My engineering team didn’t trust me (I was an intern with no product management experience).
+However, nothing could have prepared me for my actual experience of being a product manager.
+My engineering team didn’t trust me since I was a young intern with no product management experience.
 My boss didn’t really trust me.
-It took me a while to understand the systems I was expected to redesign, and what my customers needed.
+It took me a while to understand the systems I was expected to redesign and what my customers needed.
 People didn’t believe I deserved to be there.
-More importantly, the requirements I wrote had gaping holes that my engineering team was quick to point out.
+More tellingly, the requirements I wrote had gaping holes that my engineering team was quick to point out.

 “What do you mean the customer needs a dashboard?
 Why?
 That makes no sense.”